The GMC protocol for making revalidation recommendations: Guidance for Responsible Officers and Suitable Persons

 There are six main sections to the protocol.
 They provide information about:

 - the RO’s role in revalidation

 - recommendations of a doctor’s non-engagement in revalidation

 The protocol is available as a series of web pages and as a PDF version to download

 The most up to date version of the protocol can always be found on the GMC’s website.
-If you would like to check that you have downloaded the latest version, please visit the guidance page of our revalidation pages.
+If you would like to check that you have downloaded the latest version, please visit our webpages about the protocol.